Taffy was a Welshman: Lyrics

 I hung his coat and trousers to roast before a fire.

 Origins and history

 The term "Taffy" may be a merging of the common Welsh name "Dafydd" (/cy/) and the Welsh river "Taff" on which Cardiff is built, and seems to have been in use by the mid-eighteenth century.
-The rhyme may be related to one published in Tommy Thumb's Pretty Song Book, printed in London around 1744, which had the lyrics:
+A rhyme in Tommy Thumb's Pretty Song Book, printed in London around 1744, has the lyrics: